Expansion operators in spherically symmetric loop quantum gravity: Spectra of the Expansion operators

-As shown in Fig.~\ref{fig:expansion-spectra}, the eigenvalues obtained from the finite-dimensional approximation $\mathsf{E}_n$ for both $\widehat{\Theta}_{\rm out}$ and $\widehat{\Theta}_{\rm in}$ can be categorized into two groups: the band of eigenvalues lies in $[-2,2]$ and the additional eigenvalues appear outside $[-2,2]$.
+{In the following numerical study we work in a fixed-$\vec k$ sector and diagonalize the truncated matrix $\mathsf E_n$ associated with the corresponding difference equation.} As shown in Fig.~\ref{fig:expansion-spectra}, the eigenvalues obtained from the finite-dimensional approximation $\mathsf{E}_n$ {for both $\widehat{\Theta}_{\rm out}^{\,g_{v_j},\vec k}$ and $\widehat{\Theta}_{\rm in}^{\,g_{v_j},\vec k}$} can be categorized into two groups: the band of eigenvalues lies in $[-2,2]$ and the additional eigenvalues appear outside $[-2,2]$.
 Here the endpoints $\pm2$ arise from the chosen numerical normalization (the overall scale $\alpha_{\rm eff}$ is fixed in the computation), which has no bearing on the qualitative features of the spectrum.
 For the first group, as the cutoff $n$ increases, the level spacing inside the band decreases, as shown Fig.~\ref{fig:eigen_spectrum_gap}.
 This fact indicates that the corresponding spectrum of the operators is continuous and fills the interval $[-2,2]$.
-In contrast, for the eigenvalues in the second group, as illustrated in Fig.~\ref{fig:discrete_eigen_value_m}, they stabilize as $n$ increases and therefore correspond to discrete eigenvalues of the operator $\widehat{\Theta}_{\rm out}(v_j)$.
-The operator $\widehat{\Theta}_{\rm in}$ has similar discrete eigenvalues.
-However, as shown in Fig.~\ref{fig:expansion-spectra}, the discrete eigenvalues of $\widehat{\Theta}_{\rm out}$ are greater than $2$ while those of $\widehat{\Theta}_{\rm in}$ are lower than $-2$.
-Some eigenstates corresponding to the discrete eigenvalues of $\widehat{\Theta}_{\rm out}$ and $\widehat{\Theta}_{\rm in}$ are computed separately.
+In contrast, for the eigenvalues in the second group, as illustrated in Fig.~\ref{fig:discrete_eigen_value_m}, they stabilize as $n$ increases and therefore correspond to discrete eigenvalues of the operator {$\widehat{\Theta}_{\rm out}^{\,g_{v_j},\vec k}$}. {The operator $\widehat{\Theta}_{\rm in}^{\,g_{v_j},\vec k}$ has similar discrete eigenvalues.
+In the examples shown in Fig.~\ref{fig:expansion-spectra}, these discrete eigenvalues appear on opposite sides of the band: on the upper side for $\widehat{\Theta}_{\rm out}^{\,g_{v_j},\vec k}$ and on the lower side for $\widehat{\Theta}_{\rm in}^{\,g_{v_j},\vec k}$.} Some eigenstates corresponding to the discrete eigenvalues of {$\widehat{\Theta}_{\rm out}^{\,g_{v_j},\vec k}$ and $\widehat{\Theta}_{\rm in}^{\,g_{v_j},\vec k}$} are computed separately.
 As illustrated in Fig.~\ref{fig:eigenstates}, the eigenstates of the two operators exhibit very similar envelope profiles.
 Moreover, the eigenstates decay exponentially when $|\mu_j|$ approaches $\infty$.
 As shown above, this feature is crucial in order to employ the eigenstates of $\mathsf{E}_n$ to approximate to the corresponding eigenstates of the full matrix $\mathsf{E}$.